SarahMestiri/RecommenderSystems/README.md

 The basic idea behind collaborative filtering is that people who agreed in certain evalution patters in the past, are likely to agree again in the future.

 ### Memory-based Collaborative Filtering
+Memory-based collaborative Filtering is one of the earliest methods developed for collaborative filtering, it's also called, Neighborhood-based collaborative filtering.
+We can distinguich 2 primary types in neighborhood methods:
+1. **User-based** collaborative filtering:<br>
+   Similar users are considered to have similar ratings on the same item.
+2. **Item-based** collaborative filtering:<br>
+   Similars items are considered to have similar ratings by the same user. <br>

+Although they both have similar results, Item-based CF is often preferred because it uses the user's **own** ratings.
+Besides, it's more stable with changes => adding new user occurs more than adding new item => more similarity calculations and update of the ratings matrix.
 ### Model-based Collaborative Filtering

 ### Building a recommender system using collaborative filtering (with Resources)